 Here’s where to get new books to sell:

-We mentioned wholesalers above as a source for used books.
+I mentioned wholesalers above as a source for used books.
 For new books (and new products of any kind), wholesalers are the go-to source.
 These guys buy huge amounts of books from publishers, then sell them to mass consumers of books like bookstores, libraries, and you.

 These major wholesalers have a lot of power.
 They can buy from the publishers at crazy-low prices, and then pass a lot of those savings on to you.
 But how much of a savings depends on your purchasing power.